Today we’ll be reviewing the best running shoes for high arches.

 People with high arches have a very distinctly different need than those who have flat feet in choosing the right running shoes.

 The body absorbs the shock of running by flattening the foot out.
 When you have too much flattening, that can cause problems.
 And when you have just the right amount of flattening, your foot is generally considered normal and you don’t have as many foot-related issues.
 However, people with high arches have a little bit of a more distinct problem that the foot can’t flatten out hardly at all.
 Therefore the shock that would normally get absorbed by the flattening process is transmitted through the foot and into the ankle, often through the ball of the foot and the heel as the primary area where the shock is received in the foot.
-Below are some of the best running shoes for high arches.

 People with high arches need a very soft cushioned shoe as opposed to people with flat feet who need a very stiff and supportive shoe.
 When you have high arches you need to select a shoe that is cushioned and supportive enough that it will provide a lot of padding to the bottom of the foot.
 Particularly, this means you need to choose a shoe that has a very good spongy outsole that will help to absorb a lot of the shock that takes place as you’re running.